-Here are the best webcam lighting to improve your Zoom calls in 2020
+Here are the best webcam lighting options to improve your Zoom calls

-Best Webcam Lighting 2020: Improve your Zoom calls Android Central 2020
+Best webcam lighting 2022: Improve your Zoom calls Android Central 2022

-As more and more meetings are being held virtually, Zoom has become a new best friend.
-That also means you should have a nice set-up at home so you can look good and be seen clearly by colleagues and clients as you chat.
-Lighting is part of that equation.
-To offer a softer color temperature and overall nicer experience for those looking on, the best webcam lighting can help.
-Here are some great options.
+As more and more work-related meetings are held virtually, Zoom has become a helpful tool for many people.
+But not every room in your home comes with the best lighting, which means you need a nice set-up so your colleagues can see you clearly and clients can connect with you visually as you chat.
+Lighting is a huge part of that equation offering softer color temperatures and an overall better experience.
+So for those looking for the best webcam lighting, here are some of our favorite options.

 - Everything you need: Lume Cube Video Conference Lighting Kit